 Intellectual Property Law FAQ

 Intellectual property (IP) is a valuable asset for businesses or individual artists or inventors.
-The law provides ways to protect your IP from misappropriation or use by others without authority, and an intellectual property lawyer in Orlando and Tampa can advise you of your legal options.
+The law provides ways to protect your IP from misappropriation or use by others without authority, and an intellectual property lawyer in Orlando can advise you of your legal options.
 The following are only a few frequently asked questions about IP laws.

 What are my options for IP protection?